Enalye/grimoire/README.md

 ### Compilation

-To bind functions defined in D and add other types, you can create a `GrLibrary` which will store primitives and type information.
-The `GrLibrary` object can be shared between multiple compilations.
+To bind functions defined in D and add other types, you can create a `GrModuleDef` which will store primitives and type information.
+The `GrModuleDef` object can be shared between multiple compilations.

 To compile, you need a compiler `GrCompiler` which will turn your scripts into bytecode with `compile`.

-You must add the `GrLibrary` objects to the compiler before calling `compile` with `addLibrary`.
+You must add the `GrModuleDef` objects to the compiler before calling `compile` with `addLibrary`.
 You must also add at least one file or source to compile with `addFile` or `addSource` before compiling (further files can be added with `import` directives).
 If the compilation fails, you can fetch the error with `getError()`.